GilbitGitfried/solid-umbrella/rules.md

 # X-Team 101 Rules

+This is a test edit to see what happens

 These rules establish how our team will assign tasks, track progress on each task, and communicate with each other when a member is unable to complete a task that has been assigned to that member.